-Trump says he has given his “blessing” to TikTok deal but that final terms are still being negotiated
+Trump says he has given his ‘blessing’ to TikTok deal but that final terms are still being negotiated

 Walmart and Oracle combined would take up to a 20 percent stake in the new entity, McQuaide said.
 She did not immediately answer if ByteDance would keep a stake in the company.

 Oracle said in a news release Saturday that it would take a 12.5 percent stake in the new entity and would become TikTok’s “secure cloud technology provider.”
+Walmart said it has “tentatively” agreed to take a 7.5 percent stake.

 Trump said Saturday that the new entity would “most likely be incorporated in Texas” and that the firm would “be hiring at least 25,000 people.”
 He also said, “It will have nothing to do with any outside land, any outside country.
 It will have nothing to do with China.”